 so $\sigma$ is a normalized $2$-cocycle representing the class in $H^2(\Lambda;K)$ associated to the extension in the usual way (compare for example \cite[Section IV.3]{Brow:1982rt}).
 For each character $\omega \colon K\to S^1$, define

 a $2$-cocycle representing a class in $H^2(\Lambda;S^1)$.

 The next result is a special case of \cite[Lemma 6.3]{Echterhoff:1998aa}, which contains both a more general result\footnote{Almost more general: the authors of \cite{Echterhoff:1998aa} work with locally compact groups, and make a second countability assumption to avoid complications with Borel structures.
 We do not need a (second) countability assumption as we only work with discrete groups and there are no Borel complications.}, and a statement giving more detailed information.
-The authors of \cite{Echterhoff:1998aa} attribute the result to Packer-Raeburn \cite{Packer:1990aa,Packer:1992aa}; the papers of Packer-Raeburn contain much more general results.
+The authors of \cite{Echterhoff:1998aa} attribute the result to Packer--Raeburn \cite{Packer:1990aa,Packer:1992aa}; the papers of Packer--Raeburn contain much more general results.

 For the statement, for an abelian group $K$, let $\widehat{K}$ denote the Pontrjagin dual, i.e.\ the collection of all homomorphisms $K\to S^1$, equipped with the (compact, Hausdorff) topology of pointwise convergence.